juice-shop/pwning-juice-shop/appendix/solutions.md

 1. Paste the attack string `<iframe src="javascript:alert(`xss`)">` into the _Search..._ field.
 2. Click the _Search_ button.
-3. An alert box with the text "XSS" should appear.
+3. An alert box with the text "xss" should appear.

    ![XSS alert box](img/xss1_alert.png)